frankelavsky/academic_homepage/blog.md

 </div>

 ## Good Twitter Threads I've Written
-A self-sommelier of sorts, selecting my favorite threads.
-(I love that [Crystal Lee did this on her blog](https://crystaljjlee.com/index/), so I am following suit!)
+I love that [Crystal Lee did this on her blog](https://crystaljjlee.com/index/), so I am following suit.
+Unfortunately I am mostly transitioning off of twitter, so consider these to be an endangered species of post from me:

 <div class="post-list twitter-posts">
   {% for post in site.data.threads %}